t3hbb/JWS_Tool/README.md

 # JWS_Tool
 Burp Extension to modify headers and maintain JWS validity

-Full information is available on my shells.sytems post here (ADDURL).
+Full information is available on my shells.sytems post here (https://shells.systems/adventures-in-burp-extender-land/).

 Recently I was testing a mobile application and it’s interaction with an API backend.
 It was the first time that I had come across an application that used two different JWT tokens in the headers to authorise against the API end point.